-FIGURE 42 Wireless Report: Top APs by Client Count (Chart and Graph)
+FIGURE 42 Wireless Network Report: Top APs by Client Count (Chart and Graph)

 In the Top APs by Client Count table, click the gear icon ( ) to select the columns to display, and click any column heading to sort the table by that column.
 You can select the top 10, 20, 50, or 100 APs count from the table settings menu.
-The number of rows per page can be defined using the

-Rows per page option in the table settings menu.
-Use the chart and table icons (
+The number of rows per page can be defined using the Rows per page option in the table settings menu.
+Use the chart and table icons ( ) to toggle between the chart and table views.

-FIGURE 43 Wireless Report : Top APs by Client Count (Table)
+FIGURE 43 Wireless Network Report : Top APs by Client Count (Table)